 Upload high-quality, authentic photos of your business, including your logo, premises, team, and products or services.
 This builds trust and engagement.

-4. How do I handle negative reviews on my GMB listing?
+4. How do I handle negative reviews on my GBP listing?

 Respond professionally and offer to resolve the issue offline.
 Showing you value feedback can improve your business’s perception.

-5. Why are my GMB posts not getting engagement?
+5. Why are my GBP posts not getting engagement?

-Check if your GMB posts are at optimal times, relevant, and engaging.
+Check if your GBP posts are relevant and engaging at optimal times.
 Use compelling content and visuals to catch your audience’s attention.